mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 ## Exante data

 Notice:
-- transactions exported from Exante are sorted by date descending.
-So start reading from the bottom
+- transactions building single trade have the same SymbolID and the TransactionID is incrementing
-- transactions building single trade have same date and time, and TransactionID incrementing
+- transactions exported from Exante are only roughly sorted, must be sorted by TransactionID and processed in ascending order

 ```
 Transaction ID  Account ID    Symbol ID       Operation type      When                  Sum       Asset     EUR equivalent  Comment